-Dillon Lawson begins his second season as an assistant coach for the Redhawks.
+Dillon Lawson returns for his third season as the Redhawks' assistant coach.
 Lawson serves as the hitting coach for Southeast as well as the team's defensive instructor.

 Pitching Coach/Recruiting Coordinator